ITSPmagazine Podcasts

 Our conversation kicked off with Dawn sharing the origins of her writing career.
 Dawn’s literary journey began in an unusual way—through technical writing.
 In the 1970s, while working as an executive secretary in an oil and gas company’s documentation department, a surprising opportunity arose.
 Dawn was asked to review some documents, which led her to discover a new talent she hadn’t previously known she possessed.

 This realization was a game-changer, and she transitioned into technical writing.
-Later, Dawn moved on to work at Compact Computer, where she gained invaluable insights into the publishing industry as a whole.
+Later, Dawn moved on to work at Compaq Computer, where she gained invaluable insights into the publishing industry as a whole.

 Transitioning from Technical Writing to Fiction